MariaRomero/CV/README.md

 #Maria Romero

-I am a Former Street Food Vendor and have done a little bit of everything in my short life, one of those decisions was to do Makers Academy, where I have learned design in a completely different field my BA in Graphic Design help me when it came to front end development and finishing touches of several projects
+I am a Former Street Food Vendor and have done a little bit of everything in my short life, one of those decisions was to do Makers Academy, where I have learned design in a completely different field, my BA in Graphic Design help me when it came to front end development and finishing touches of several projects.

 This intensive course has left me exhausted yet thrilled that I'll be joining a fun, challenging and thriving industry, I'm looking to start as a junior web developer in an agile environment where I will be forever evolving as a person and as a professional.